reasonwithoutrestraint/site/README.md

 ## Plan

 To Read/Summarize:
+- Reasons
+	- (Summarize) Bernard Williams, "Internal and External Reasons"
+- Non-Descriptivism
+	- P.T.
+Geach, "Ascriptivism"
+	- Allan Gibbard, "Thinking how to Live"
+	- CS Stevenson,
+		- (Summarize) "The Emotive Meaning of Ethical Terms"
+		- (Summarize) "Ethical Disagreement"
+	- (Summarize) Simon Blackburn, "How to Be an Ethical Antirealist",
+	- Mark Timmons & Terry Horgan, "Nondescriptivist Cognitivism"
+	- (Summarize) Jamie Dreier, "Meta-Ethics and the Problem of Creeping Minimalism"
 - Constructivism
+	- Essays: _Constructivism in Practical Philosophy_
+	- Christine Korsgard
+		- (Summarize) "The Sources of Normativity"
+		- (Summarize) "Skepticism about Practical Reasons"
 	- Sharon Street
+		- (Summarize) "A Darwinian Dilemma for Realist Theories of Value"
 		- "Coming to Terms with Contingency : Humean Constructivism About Practical Reason"
 		- "Evolution and the Normativity of Epistemic Reasons"
-	- Gilbert Harman, "Moral Relativism Defended"
+	- (Summarize) Gilbert Harman, "Moral Relativism Defended"
 	- David Enoch, "Can There Be a Global, Interesting, Coherent Constructivism About Practical Reason?"
 	- Jay Wallace, "Constructivism About Normativity: Some Pitfalls"
-- Non-Descriptivism
-	- Mark Timmons & Terry Horgan, "Nondescriptivist Cognitivism"
-	- Jamie Dreier, "Meta-Ethics and the Problem of Creeping Minimalism"
-	- P.T.
-Geach, "Ascriptivism"
-	- Allan Gibbard, "Thinking how to Live"
 - Naturalism
 	- Frank Jackson, "Moral Functionalism and Moral Motivation" (Analytic)
 	- Philippa Foot,